-Paradise Valley for Summer School of the Arts.
+year, Artists for Kids hosts two weeks of Summer School of Visual Arts in Paradise Valley.
 Both the junior group

 (ages 8 to 12) and the senior class (ages 13 to 18) are paired with a